-Preparing your images for print is very different to preparing them for web.
+Preparing your images for print is very different to preparing them for the web.
 For this, you have to understand how to sharpen and make certain adjustments to images.

-In this Post Production class Karl shows you his techniques for preparing images for print using Photoshop.
+In this Post Production class, Karl shows you his techniques for preparing images for print using Photoshop.
 You’ll learn what sharpening is and how to apply it, why colour profiles are so important when it comes to printing, when and how to add noise to an image and also when to add adjustments such as curves or levels.

 In addition to showing you each step in Photoshop, Karl also visually compares the printed results of four different adjustments, clearly showing the effect of each and revealing the best techniques for enhancing reproduction quality.